andrewpareles/void-editor/CONTRIBUTING.md

 ⭐⭐⭐ Improve ctrl+L. One improvement is to make the model output diffs, instead of outputting the entire file.
 When the user clicks "apply" on a diff, the model should go through the entire file and apply the diff in the correct location.

 ⭐⭐ Integrate with Ollama.
 We have an Ollama integration coded up in the extension, but it breaks.
 This is because Ollama has Node.js dependencies like 'path' and 'os' which cannot run in extensions (extensions have to be able to run in the browser).
-To fix this, we need to migrate void's extension so that it runs natively into the VS Code editor so that we can access Node.js.
+To fix this, we need to migrate LineMage's extension so that it runs natively into the VS Code editor so that we can access Node.js.

 ⭐ When user presses ctrl+l it should reset from last time.